KeystoneDH/2016/abstracts.md

 Besides reporting out on progress, the purpose of the showcase is also to present a model of collaboration for a national effort - the DPLA - that is enlarging upon usage, manipulation, and application of collection content for, among other types of users, digital humanities practitioners.
 In doing so, the session will also address challenges, lessons learned, and anticipated future PDCP endeavors relative to the Project’s continuing involvement as a service hub for the DPLA.

+#### Six Degrees of Francis Bacon: A Project Showcase
+{: #submission-19}

+*Jessica Otis*

+Six Degrees of Francis Bacon is an interdisciplinary digital humanities project, reconstructing the social network of early modern Britain (1500-1700) through a combination of machine learning and scholarly crowdsourcing.
+This project showcase will highlight the collaboration of professors and students in Georgetown University's Department of English and Carnegie Mellon University's Departments of English and Statistics; Information Systems Program; Hunt Library; and Human-Computing Interaction Institute, to statistically infer the Six Degrees network then display that network on a website suitable for crowdsourced input.

+The Six Degrees team employed a combination of freely-available Named-Entity Recognition tools and custom statistical inference on the Oxford Dictionary of National Biography to create a preliminary social network of over 13,000 early modern people and 170,000 relationships between them.
+This inferred network was not intended to be a definitive statement of who knew whom in early modern Britain, but rather the foundation for expert intervention and crowdsourcing.
+To facilitate this, the Six Degrees team designed a series of prototype websites--iteratively improving our design--before finally going live with our beta website in September 2015.
+To date, the site has received approximately 30,000 hits from over 3,000 users, who have collectively made over 5,100 contributions to our preliminary network.

 #### The Restoration of Nell Nelson
 {: #submission-38}